eggcm/DSCI-grades-S24/README.md

-# DS-grades-S23u
+# DSCI-grades-S24
-Checking grade of 2023 Spring Data Structures
+Checking grade of
+2024 Spring
+Data Science Principles with Applications on Educational Data